DemigodsRPG/CensoredLib/README.md

 License
 =======

-CensoredLib is licensed under the [Artistic License 2.0](LICENSE.txt).
+CensoredLib is licensed under the [Apache License Version 2.0](LICENSE.txt).

 All downloads are subject to said license unless otherwise noted.